 Bulk Density of Concrete

-The bulk density or unit weight of concrete is the mass or weight of the concrete that required to fill a container of a specified unit volume.
+The bulk density or unit weight of concrete is the mass or weight of the concrete that is required to fill a container of a specified unit volume.

 \[Bulk\; Density=\frac{Mass}{Volume}\;in \; kg/m^{3}\; or \;lb/ft^{3}\]